Choose another PM

-Bob Hawke has remained in demand as a public speaker.
-Public issues in which he has been involved include the movement towards an Australian republic.
+Bob Hawke remained in demand as a public speaker.
+Public issues in which he had been involved included the movement towards an Australian republic.
 He campaigned publicly for a referendum on a republic, held unsuccessfully in 1999.

-Bob Hawke, now in his eighties, remains an occasional commentator on Labor Party matters and on federal politics.
+Bob Hawke, until his death on 16 May 2019, remained an occasional commentator on Labor Party matters and on federal politics.

 Blewett, Neal, ‘Robert James Lee Hawke’, in Michelle Grattan (ed.), Australian Prime Ministers, New Holland, Sydney, 2000.